vplesko/OrbLang/README.md

-id - identifier (first-class value at evaluation) type - type of a value (first-class value at evaluation) raw - unprocessed list of values, usually represents Orb code (first-class value at evaluation) mac (a b) - macro that takes two args i32 cn - constant i32 i32 4 - array of 4 i32s
+id - identifier (first-class value at evaluation) type - type of a value (first-class value at evaluation) raw - unprocessed list of values, usually represents Orb code (first-class value at evaluation) fnc (i32 c8) bool - function that takes two args of types i32 and c8 and returns a bool mac (a b) - macro that takes two args i32 cn - constant i32 i32 4 - array of 4 i32s